 In contrast to areas with perennial flow, the recovery of streamside areas subjected to annual dewatering requires monitoring.
 Plant stress in the late summer and fall is evident in portions of the river that go dry.
-In these areas, streambanks exhibit unstable characteristics during high flows, such as sudden bank collapse, because of the lack of healthy vegetation that would ordinarily provide stability.
-In addition, due to the presence of main stem reservoirs, there is a lack of sediment delivery from the upper watershed that continues to result in channel degradation (incision of the stream into the valley floor).
+In these areas, streambanks can exhibit unstable characteristics during high flows, such as sudden bank collapse, because of the lack of healthy vegetation that would ordinarily provide stability.
+The drought that began with Water Year 2013 (beginning October 2012) and ended in Water Year 2016 is an ongoing concern because of the past history of channel erosion and bank instability after severe droughts in 1976-77 and 1987-1991.
+Impacts to streamside vegetation can manifest themselves for several years even after the end of a drought.

+Although there are areas of deposition in the active channel, the long-term reduced sediment load delivery from the upper watershed has resulted in channel degradation (incision of the stream into the valley floor) in certain areas.
 Thus, pools become deeper and when combined with scour along the outside of streambanks this creates "cut" banks.
-Although this leads to a more complex and dynamic channel, which is a desirable condition, continued degradation can result in bank collapses and trigger an episode of erosion along the river.
+Although this leads to a more complex and dynamic channel, which are desirable conditions, continued degradation can result in bank collapses and trigger an episode of erosion along the river.
 District staff continues to document degradation in the river bed including at the Carmel Area Wastewater District pipe across the river downstream of Highway 1 and at bridge infrastructure in the active channel.
+When river flows drop in late spring or early summer of 2017, District staff will investigate the overall scour and deposition of the streambed and report on this in next year's mitigation report.